asibahi/asibahi.github.io/content/thoughts/2023-04-12-Practical Arabic Justification/index.md

 ## Arabic Hyphenation?

 In Arabic, they *used to* hyphenate words around 1400 years ago.
 They, sadly, no longer do that, as it would make things so much simpler.
 In the following image, you can see the letter ا at the end (left) of the first line, and the word fragment لله at the start (right) of the second.
 And again at the end of the second and start of third.
 (Consecutive hyphenated lines - oh no).
-The break is not across syllabic boundaries, as an English speakers would expect, but between connected clusters.
+The break is not across syllabic boundaries, as an English speaker would expect, but between connected clusters.

 ![A page from the Quran](IMG_1070.jpg)